todiadiyatmo/wp-ffpc/readme.txt

 == Frequently Asked Questions ==

+= Known bugs =

-= '%3C' character on home page load =
+1. '%3C' character on home page load
 **Description**: When the page address is entered by hand, it gets redirected to `page.address/%3C`.
 **Solution**: only occurs with memcached, the reason is yet unknown.
 The bug has emerged once for me as well, setting up everything and restarting the memcached server solved it.

-= random-like characters instead of page = **Description**: when nginx is used with memcached, characters like `xœí}ksÛ8²èg»`  shows up instead of the page.
+2. random-like characters instead of page
+***SOLVED, description below is outdated*** **Description**: when nginx is used with memcached, characters like `xœí}ksÛ8²èg»`  shows up instead of the page.
 **Solution**: this is the zlib compression of the page text.
 If PHP uses Memcached (with the 'd' at the ending), the compression cannot be turned off (it should, but it does not) and nginx is unable to read out the entries.
 Please use only the Memcache extension.
-You also need to select it on the settings site, this is because some hosts may provide both PHP extensions, and if it's not going to be used with nginx, Memcached is better.
+You also need to select it on the settings site, this is because some hosts may provide both PHP extensions.

+= How to install memcache PHP extension? =
+You need to have PECL on your machine.
+If it's ready, type `pecl install memcache` as root.
+Some additional libraries can also be needed, but that varies by linux distributions.

+= How to use the plugin on Amazon Linux? =
+You have to remove the default yum package, named `php-pecl-memcache` and install `Memcache` with PECL.

 == Changelog ==

+= 0.4 =
+2012.08.06
+* tested against new WordPress versions
+* added lines to "memcached" storage to be able to work with nginx as well
+* added lines to "memcached" to use binary protocol ( tested with PHP Memcached version 2.0.1 )

+KNOWN ISSUES
+* "memcache" extension fails in binary mode; the reason is under investigation

 = 0.3.2 =
 2012.02.27